LeelaChessZero/lczero.org/content/dev/wiki/Best-Nets-for-Lc0.md

 If you don't care about squeezing out the very best performance for a particular situation and want a general-purpose net, pick a medium size 20b net, which should do reasonably well (if not optimally) under most common conditions.

-The strongest 20b net is Leelenstein listed below but it isn't trained purely on Lc0 data: [LS15 on Patreon](https://www.patreon.com/posts/leelenstein-15-0-38164065).
+The strongest 20b net is Leelenstein listed below, but it isn't trained purely on Lc0 data: [LS15 on Patreon](https://www.patreon.com/posts/leelenstein-15-0-38164065).
 The best 20b net trained only on Lc0 data is `256x20-t40-1541.pb.gz` from [Sergio Vieri's repository](https://www.comp.nus.edu.sg/~sergio-v/t40/256x20/).

 ---